dentarg/auth0-blog/_posts/2017-12-01-mocking-api-calls-in-python.markdown

     unittest.main()
 ```

-We run the test with `nose2 --verbose`.
+To run this test we can issue `nose2 --verbose`.
 The test will fail with an error since we are missing the module we are trying to test.

 ![Python failing test](https://cdn.auth0.com/blog/python-api-test/error_test.png)